Looking for the best things to do in Lagos, Nigeria?

 Badagry is also a charming town in its own right, and is near some decent beaches, so it makes for another worthwhile daytrip from Lagos.

 Again, to get there it’s likely best to organize a private driver, though there is at least one company offering tours to locals (click here to check them out).

 8. Check out the Surf at Tarkwa Bay

-Nigeria may not be known for its surfing culture, but Tarkwa bay is starting to put it on the map, as even some of the pros are starting to flock to this hidden surfing gem.
+Nigeria may not be known for its surfing culture, but Tarkwa bay is starting to put it on the map, as even some of the pros are starting to flock to this hidden but increasingly popular surfing gem.

 As it’s located on a small artificial island, Tarkwa is only accessible by a 30 minute boat or water taxi from Victoria Island (Mekwe Jetty is one of several places to catch a lift)

 Didn’t pack your board?
 That’s cool!
 It’s still a fun beach (you can rent a chair) and a worthwhile place to visit in Lagos.
 Plus, watching the surfers at work is always a great thing to do!